sUNC-Utilities/Global-Functions-Documentation/Libraries/Scripts.md

 ## getloadedmodules

-Returns all the loaded modules in the caller's global state, CoreScripts should be filtered by default.
+Returns all the loaded modules in the caller's global state.

 ```luau
 function getloadedmodules(): { ModuleScript }